 MCR Pathways is a school-based mentoring programme.
-We support those in or on the edges of the care system to realise their full potential through education.
-We recruit, train and match volunteer mentors with a young people.
-The charity was founded by Iain MacRitchie, a social entrepreneur, who identified a need to support disadvantaged young people in Glasgow.
+The charity was founded in 2007 to address the outcome gap between care-experienced young people and their peers.
+We support young people in or on the edges of the care system to realise their full potential through education.
+MCR recruits, trains and matches each volunteer mentor with a young person.

-Our vision is that disadvantaged young people has the same educational outcomes, career opportunities and life chances as any other young person.
+Our vision is that every care-experienced and disadvantaged young person in the country gets the same education outcomes, career opportunities and life chances as every other young person.

 To make sustainable change, the voices of young people need to be heard.
 We support them to unlock their potential, realise their skills, and progress onto a positive destination.

 Mentors support young people to find their talent, build aspirations and create a bright future.

 The MCR National Advisory Group supports our national expansion and works to fully embed the MCR model within the Scottish education system.

 Our committed partners – which includes organisations of all sizes, from local businesses to national corporations to local authorities – support and inspire our young people.

 Our funders play an essential role in the development and future of MCR Pathways.
 Through their support, we are able to continue to develop the programme and reach more young people as we grow across Scotland.